 In highly controlled markets such as the public utility industries, the regulator of an industry may impose direct control on the operating strategy of a firm, even though the company operates under exogenous uncertainty (Roseta-Palma and Xepapadeas, 2004).
-As an example, the UK water regulator OFWAT restricts the number of times a privatized water utility operator can impose a domestic hosepipe ban (Arnell, 1998) - despite uncertainty over the level and pattern of rainfall, and the fact that additional bans may be optimal for the operator.
-In other markets, direct regulatory control is either impossible or undesirable.
-An example is vaccine production in the US, where demand levels and costs can be highly uncertain (Danzon et al., 2005).
-Indeed, security of vaccine supply is highly important, since the effect on public health of vaccine shortages can be significant (Helms et al., 2005): during the period 2000 to 2005, onethird of all childhood vaccine shortages in the US are estimated to have been caused by vaccine manufacturers deciding to cease production due to unfavorable economic conditions (Hinman et al., 2006); we explore a variant of this problem in Section 3.
-However, a regulator can exert indirect influence by changing a firms economic parameters (Sappington, 2005), in particular by the use of financial incentives such as fines (Helms et al., 2005).
+As an example, the UK water regulator OFWAT restricts the number of times a privatized water utility operator can impose a domestic hosepipe ban (Arnell, 1998) - despite uncertainty over the level and pattern of rainfall, and the fact that additional bans may be optimal for the operator and also the user.
+In other markets, direct regulatory control is not always present or undesirable.
+A particular form of this concerns the security of supply of many publicly awarded contracts, where the regulator wishes to limit the likelihood that the firm terminates the contract early.
+One such example is vaccine production in the US, where demand levels and costs can be extremely uncertain (Danzon et al., 2005).
+Indeed, security of vaccine supply is highly important, since the effect on public health of vaccine shortages can be significant (Helms et al., 2005): during the period 2000 to 2005, approximately one-third of all childhood vaccine shortages in the US are estimated to have been caused by vaccine manufacturers deciding to cease production due to unfavorable economic conditions (Hinman et al., 2006).
+However, a regulator can exert indirect influence upon the likelihood of a company ceasing to deliver upon a contract, by changing a firms economic parameters (Sappington, 2005; Laffont and Martimort, 2002) and in particular, by the use of financial incentives such as penalty fines (Helms et al., 2005).

-Motivated by such examples, this paper makes three core economic assumptions: firstly, that the future profits of a firm depend on the values taken by an exogenous stochastic process, such as a commodity price, level of demand or labor market costs; secondly, that the industry under review has a regulator, who wishes to reduce the probability of a certain undesirable event by appropriately controlling the size of a fine; and thirdly, that firms follow operating policies which maximize the expected future profit from their operation, taking account of fines.
-Under these assumptions we show how to derive partial differential equations which characterize this event probability and we describe fast and accurate numerical algorithms to determine the optimal level of fine.
+Motivated by such examples, this paper presents a quantitative method to solve a model of a regulated industry, where both the operator and regulator have distinct objectives.
+Our methodology is based upon three core economic assumptions: firstly, that the future profits of a firm depend on the values taken by an exogenous stochastic process, such as a commodity price, level of demand or labor market costs; secondly, that the industry under review has a regulator, who wishes to reduce the probability of early contract termination, by appropriately controlling the size of a fine (or tax) for doing so; and thirdly, that firms follow operating policies which maximize the expected future profit from their operation, taking account of fines (or taxes).
+Under these assumptions we show how to derive partial differential equations which characterize this termination probability and we describe fast and accurate numerical algorithms to determine the optimal level of fine.